NEASQC/WP6_QNLP/README.md

 ## Pre-alpha Functionalities
-The main scope of the pre-alpha model is to build a variational quantum algorithm that makes sentence classification in categories True or False.
+The main scope of the pre-alpha model is to build a variational quantum algorithm that performs sentence classification with categories True or False.
 The structure of the analyzed sentences will be:
 <ul>
   <li>NOUN-TRANSITIVE VERB-NOUN</li>
   <li>NOUN-INTRANSITIVE VERB</li>